AdobeDocs/experience-manager-core-components.en/help/using/container.md

 ## Design Dialog {#design-dialog}

-The design dialog allows the template author to define the options available to the content author who uses the Download Component.
+The design dialog allows the template author to define the options available to the content author who uses the Container Component.

 ### Properties Tab {#properties-tab-design}